 The Flåmsbrygga Hotel is a rustic-chic hotel in the heart of Flåm, surrounded by walking paths and gardens that face the fjord.
 The property opened in 2008 and offers 34 rooms with fresh lodge decor thanks to a range of natural materials like woodwork, driftwood, stone, and glass, along with coffee machines and furnished balconies for enjoying the views.
 Superior rooms even have double balconies facing the fjord.
 Meanwhile, two peaceful family rooms are available in a separate building above the breakfast room that can sleep four guests each.

 Conveniently located next door is the award-winning microbrewery, Ægir Brewpub, which serves local beers brewed on-site along with impressive fare often procured from local farms.
-First-timers typically choose an experience tasting option that pairs five beers with five small dishes starting with a memorable salmon tartare.
+First-timers typically choose a tasting option that pairs five beers with five small dishes starting with a memorable salmon tartare.
 In addition, a complimentary breakfast buffet is served daily for guests, and an all-day café serves lunch items, ice cream, and coffee for guests and visitors, including cruise ship passengers who often migrate through the property to get to other attractions in Flåm.
 Learn more

 The 55-room Leikanger Fjord Hotel is a year-round property on the northern shore, though it's perhaps best experienced in summer when guests can use the private beachfront and dock for sunbathing, swimming, and kayaking.
 For cooler months, there's a fire pit, sauna, and hot tub.
 Rooms are getting a slight face-lift from new owners, with fresh bedding and Rituals bath products.
 Many rooms have large windows and fjord views—and the deluxe category adds private seated balconies.